Home » Repayment » Student Loan Deferments are a Recipe for Disaster

 Part of the reason a deferment or a forbearance is usually a bad idea is because better alternatives exist.

 For borrowers challenged by federal loans, income-driven repayment plans offer the ability to get lower payments, potentially down to $0 per month.
-Though the monthly bill is identical to a deferment, it helps a borrower work towards forgiveness.
+Though the monthly bill is identical to a deferment, it helps a borrower work toward forgiveness.

 Private loans get more tricky, but with many options to lower interest rates, borrowers should be pursuing these options before settling for a deferment or a forbearance.